rcgreen99/fine-tuned-text-generator/INFO.md

 ## Notes
 * Will be using gpt-neo

 ## TODO
+* Figure out how to split train/val data efficiently
+  * Is random split okay?
 * Read up on DeepSpeed
 * Gather more data
-* Figure out how I want to format my Dataset class
-  * 512 tokens?
-Paragraphs?
-Sentences?
   * Do I need to remove accented characters and special characters?
     * Or should I use this https://github.com/huggingface/tokenizers/issues/377